akr4/stopwatch/README.rst

 StopWatchEventListener
 -------------------------
-StopWatchEventListener is a instance to get callback from StopWatch at events.
+StopWatchEventListener is an instance to get callback from StopWatch at events.
 You can customize StopWatch behavior by using your own StopWatchEventListener.

 StopWatchEventListner::